CCICB/disTIL/README.md

 ## *disTIL* module details
 ### Consensus HLA typing

+July 2022 update: we now provided a stand-alone utility called [consHLA](https://github.com/CCICB/consHLA) to perform consensus HLA typing.
+TODO: swap out the HLA typing in disTIL to use consHLA.

 The disTIL consensus HLA typing module uses HLA-HD to conduct HLA typing from two or three NGS samples for a given patient, producing two or three sets of candidate alleles. **There is no restriction on which samples are input to the module provided they are compatible with HLA-HD, meaning any combination of tumour and normal WGS, WES, and RNA-seq samples can be used.** *disTIL* then uses a consensus algorithm to determine consensus alleles from the two or three candidate allele sets produced by running HLA-HD on the input samples.
 To be deemed a consensus allele, an allele must be present across at least two candidate sets.
 Consensus alleles are reported to the highest possible level of accuracy (two or three fields).
 Note that the alleles within an allele pair for a given gene are unordered.
 If no consensus allele can be determined, the allele is recorded as 'No consensus'.

 We defined a subset of clinically significant HLA genes to be used in neoepitope prediction: HLA-A, -B, -C, -DRA, -DRB1, -DRB3, -DRB4, -DRB5, -DQA1, -DQB1, -DPA1 and -DPB1.

 #### Inputs

-Two or three sets of paired-end FASTQs for any combination of tumour/normal WGS/WES/RNA-seq
+Two or three sets of paired-end FASTQs for any combination of tumour/normal WGS/WES/RNA-seq.

 #### Outputs